Stand and Deliver: Postproduction and music

 The film was edited by Nancy Richardson, marking her debut in feature film editing.
 Craig Safan composed the film's score, integrating contemporary 1980s synthesizer elements with traditional orchestration to reflect the film's modern yet timeless themes.
 The title "Stand and Deliver" was inspired by Mr. Mister's 1987 song "Stand and Deliver", which is featured in the film's ending credits.
 Menendez and Musca changed the title of the film from "Walking on Water" to "Stand and Deliver" when Warner Bros. informed them that they planned to release the film Easter week.

 In the lead-up to the film's release, Olmos organized community screenings, participated in interviews, and distributed free tickets.
 Olmos credited "strong word-of-mouth support" as a key factor in the film's box office performance.

 After screening at the Mill Valley Film Festival, Stand and Deliver attracted interest from multiple major studios.
-Warner Bros. acquired worldwide distribution rights for a reported $3.5 to $5 million.
+Warner Bros.
+Pictures acquired worldwide distribution rights for a reported $3.5 to $5 million.
 A benefit premiere was held on February 26, 1988, at Mann's Chinese Theater in Hollywood, with proceeds benefiting the Jaime Escalante Calculus Program and the Garfield High School Alumni Association Scholarship Fund.

 The film opened in Los Angeles on March 11, 1988, on thirty screens, grossing $411,884 and earning a per-screen average of $13,729.
 It expanded to New York on March 18 and widened to 750 screens nationally by April 15, 1988.
 Stand and Deliver ultimately grossed nearly $14 million—a substantial figure for a low-budget Latino film at the time, and notably more than many comparable releases even decades later.